Akpawfu

 Akpawfu (or Akpofu) is a town in Nkanu East Local Government Area of Enugu State, Nigeria.

-It is made up of three autonomous communities: Obodo Uvuru, Isiagu and Ajame-agu.
+It is made up of seven autonomous communities:

+In May 2025 Isiagu chose Igwe Tony Ike Okoye as the traditional ruler.
+A report was made alleging unrest following the choice.
+Community leaders issued a statement asserting there was no tension in the community.

 The traditional ruler of Obodo Uvuru is Igwe Dume Nnamoko (Uvuru 1 of Obodo Uvuru) while the traditional ruler of Ajame-agu is Igwe Christopher O. Nnamani (Amaeze 1 of Ajame-Amaeze).

-It has two main streams: Iyaba and Etavu.
-Akpawfu is bordered by Amagunze, Akpugo and Oruku.
+In August 2025, Governor Peter Mbah visited the town to inaugurate the Akpawfu Smart Green School, launch a farm estate, and inspect ongoing road construction.

 About 90% of the populace are literate, 95% of the communities are Christians.
 It central success is figured in agricultural productions.
 It has an estimated population of 150,000.
+As of 2025 the town is undeveloped, roads are untarred, there is not a medical facility, and there is no phone or internet service.

-Akpawfu has Ovu lake which is perhaps the largest lake in Enugu state.
+It has two main streams: Iyaba and Etavu.
+Akpawfu is bordered by the towns of Amagunze, Akpugo and Oruku.
+Ovu lake, the largest lake in Enugu state, is by the town.
 Other lakes in Akpawfu include: Offia lake, Ururo-naka lake and Ururo-ode lake.